Dahiru567/3MTT--Cyber-security-Reonnaissance/README.md

 This showcase emphasized the power of reconnaissance as the first step in understanding a target system.
 Ethical hackers must master these tools to prepare for deeper security assessments.

 ## 🙌 Credits
-Built by M as part of the 3MTT July 2025 cohort.
+Built by DAHIRU MUSA ADAMU as part of the 3MTT July Knowledge showcase 2025 cohort3.
 Special thanks to [Mentor Name], and the 3MTT Cybersecurity community.